-As both receivables and payables have a remaining life of less than one year, the carrying value is deemed to reflect fair value.
+As both trade and other receivables and trade and other payables have a remaining life of less than one year, the carrying value is deemed to reflect fair value.
 The company has received confirmation that payment of the shareholder loan will not be demanded for a period of 12 months from the date of approval of the financial statements.
 The directors consider that its carrying value reflects its fair value as no fixed repayment arrangements attached to same.